 He also accepts risk in a way that most business owners never would.
 A $4 million land deal on untested ground with no guaranteed water rights is the kind of bet that would terrify most investors.
 For Tony, it was simply the next logical move.

 He does not wait for certainty.
 He moves, adapts, and absorbs the setbacks without letting them slow the larger plan.
-That is not recklessness, it is a very specific kind of confidence built on forty years of experience.
+That is not recklessness.
+It is a very specific kind of confidence built on forty years of experience.

 Tony also believes in keeping things in the family.
 He does not just want to mine gold.
 He wants to build something that his children and grandchildren can run when he is gone.
 That long-term thinking is what separates him from other TV miners who are simply chasing numbers.